Mini Splits for Manhattan Offices

 Common Office Zones

-- Server / IT closet — dedicated cooling zone running 24/7 at a lower setpoint.
-This is critical — server rooms need consistent cooling even when the rest of the office is off.
+Dedicated cooling zone running 24/7 at a lower setpoint.
+Server rooms need consistent cooling even when the rest of the office is off.

 | Office Size | Typical Zones | Installed Cost |